stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 02 - Introduction to CS7637.md

 - Designing and implementing a KBAI agent
 - Using formal strategies and agents to address complex practical problems
 - Using the design and results of KBAI agents to reflect on human cognition

+## Class Strategies

+We will learn in this class through examples, doing, project-based learning, personalization, and reflection.